CICS110/CICS110.github.io/main/lectures/14_make_modules_mutation/Jared/index.md

 Material from here on was not part of the lecture, but is stuff I think is helpful to note.

-It also has be going a bit off script and talking more a slightly different way in which I conceptualise mutability.
+It also has me going a bit off script and talking more a slightly different way in which I conceptualise mutability.

 :::